ARTISTIC DIRECTORS

 Co-Artistic Director

 George Bozarth divides his year between Seattle and Bath, Maine.
-A Professor Emeritus of the music history faculty at the University of Washington, he was an Artistic Director of the early music series Gallery Concerts for twenty-seven seasons and currently serves in the same capacity for the Kennebec Early Music Festival in Maine.
+A Professor Emeritus of the music history faculty at the University of Washington, he was an Artistic Director of the early music series Gallery Concerts for twenty-seven seasons.
 Internationally known as a Brahms scholar, he also specializes in the performance of Classical and Romantic music on period pianos.
 George’s encyclopedia article on Johannes Brahms, co-authored with Walter Frisch, appears in the New Grove Dictionary of Music and Musicians (2000) and Grove Online.
 He has published articles on the types of pianos Brahms liked to play and performance issues in his music, and, with Tamara Friedman, produced a two-CD set of performances of Brahms’s piano music (1905–25) preserved on Welte-Mignon piano rolls.

 George's article “Piano Wars: The Legal Machinations of London Pianoforte Makers, 1795–1806,” co-authored with Margaret Debenham and published in the Royal Musical Association Research Chronicle, won the 2011 Frances Densmore Prize, awarded by the American Musical Instrument Society.
 In 2018 his critical edition of Brahms's complete organ works was released by G. Henle (Munich).
 He is currently completing a book on Ferdinand Weber, Saxon organ, harpsichord, and pianoforte maker in Dublin, working on a book exploring the role of art music in in society in mid- to late 19th-century Boston, and preparing an annotated edition of unpublished letters by the avant-garde, Armenian-American soprano Cathy Berberian.